-We would like to thank David Card, Kevin Lang, Claudia Olivetti, Daniele Paserman, Fabien Postel-Vinay, and Albert Yung-Hsu Liu for helpful comments on this project.
+We would like to thank David Card, Kevin Lang, Claudia Olivetti, Daniele Paserman, Robert Shimer, Fabien Postel-Vinay, Albert Yung-Hsu Liu, as well as seminar participants at Princeton University, Northeastern University, the Atlanta FRB, the Minnesota FRB and the NBER Labor Studies meeting for helpful comments on this project.
 Johannes Schmieder gratefully acknowledges funding from the 2011 Scholars Program of the Department of Labor.
 All errors are our own.

-[†] johannes@bu.edu
+† johannes@bu.edu